Last updated: 18 Jul 2022

 Dockerized apps are spread across the Flux Network and monitored to ensure a certain number of instances are running at any given time, ensuring app availability.

-Flux has loads of apps running on their cloud including blockchain nodes, dapps, websites and a whole lot more.
+Flux has a vast number of apps running on their cloud with more being added constantly as protocols and apps look to become more decentralized.
+From blockchains nodes (like Kadena’s) to powerful dapps (like the Kaddex dapp), websites and a whole lot more.
 Check out their website for more details.

 All of the above is powered by the Flux blockchain: a PoW blockchain used for rewarding miners and node operators, paying for compute resources and more.

 Flux is also in the process of distributing parallel assets on multiple blockchains.
-To date Flux tokens have launched on the Kadena, Ethereum, Binance, Tron and Solana chains.
+To date Flux tokens have launched on the Kadena, Ethereum, Binance, Tron, Solana and Avalanche chains.

-These parallel assets are exchangeable on numerous DeFi platforms (UniSwap, PancakeSwap, etc.) and via the Fusion app built into Zelcore which allows for seamless swapping of Flux between chains.
+These parallel assets are exchangeable on numerous DeFi platforms (Kaddex, UniSwap, PancakeSwap, etc.) and via the Fusion app built into Zelcore which allows for seamless swapping of Flux between chains.

 Ultimately Flux will exist on at least ten other chains, with parallel assets being distributed to Flux holders, and to miners / node operators via parallel mining.

-There are three main income options for Flux: block find rewards for miners and node operators, and staking via approved exchanges.
+There are three main income options for Flux: block find rewards for miners and node operators, and staking via Titan and approved exchanges.

 Flux uses a GPU mineable version of ZelHash algorithm (Equihash 125,4) for mining with ASIC/FPGA resistance.
-Block finds occur every 2 minutes, with miners splitting the rewards with node operators.
+Block finds occur every 2 minutes, with miners splitting the rewards with node operators 50/50.

 Flux has been fairly distributed via PoW mining and node operator reward distribution since its inception in 2017.
 Flux created a small foundation fund in 2018 to fund on-going development and exchange listings.